User specific aliases and functions

 Users who wish to use their own versions of software in OnDemand must configure their environment properly so OnDemand will recognize their private modules.

-This assumes you've installed Anaconda Python in your group's project directory (Installation instructions can be found here).
+This assumes you've installed Anaconda Python in your group's project directory.
 If you have an alternate installation location and/or version, make the appropriate changes in the instructions below.

 1. Edit the .bashrc file to include the directory to your private modules